Did the FBI pay a university $ 1 million to attack TOR?

 silk_road

-It is clear that governments do not like the idea of a world where it is possible to chat or exchange files completely anonymously, as the Tor project proposes.
-However, for the Tor team, this is an attack that goes "against civil liberties", considering that the FBI is unlikely to have obtained a warrant to do so. .
+It is clear that governments do not like the idea of a world where it is possible to discuss or exchange files completely anonymously, as the Tor project proposes.
+However, for the Tor team, this is an attack that goes "against civil liberties", considering that there is little chance that the FBI would have obtained a warrant to act in this way. .

-However, if this maneuver was confirmed, it would not be the first of its kind.
-In July 2014, Russia announced that it would offer nearly 4 million rubles - 85.000 euros - to anyone capable of decrypting data sent through the Tor network.
+However, if this maneuver were confirmed, it would not be the first of this type.
+In July 2014, Russia announced that it would offer nearly 4 million rubles – 85.000 euros – to anyone capable of decrypting data sent via the Tor network.